-1 Respectively, Founding Director, Lead European Advisor, and European Legal Advisor for the Responsible Contracting Project (RCP), Rutgers Law School.
+&lt;sup>1 Respectively, Founding Director, Lead European Advisor, and European Legal Advisor for the Responsible Contracting Project (RCP), Rutgers Law School.

-2 Directive (EU) 2024/1760 of the European Parliament and of the Council of 13 June 2024 on corporate sustainability due diligence and amending Directive (EU) 2019/1937 and Regulation (EU) 2023/2859.
+&lt;sup>2 Directive (EU) 2024/1760 of the European Parliament and of the Council of 13 June 2024 on corporate sustainability due diligence and amending Directive (EU) 2019/1937 and Regulation (EU) 2023/2859.

-3 Article 2 sets out the CSDDD scope, clarifying that both EU and non-EU-companies will be subject to HREDD requirements.
+&lt;sup>3 Article 2 sets out the CSDDD scope, clarifying that both EU and non-EU-companies will be subject to HREDD requirements.

-4 As explained in the Human Level briefing note, "The 2024 EU Corporate Sustainability Due Diligence Directive: What the Final Text Says" (March 2024): "The fact that the Directive doesn't apply to as many companies as initially envisioned doesn't matter.
+&lt;sup>4 As the CSDDD briefing note by the BHR consultancy, Human Level, explains: "The fact that the Directive doesn't apply to as many companies as initially envisioned doesn't matter.
 A much greater number of companies will be affected by this Directive, by virtue of how the Directive's expectations will in turn shape contracts, investor questions, supply chain expectations, and other drivers for responsible business conduct."

-5 The chain of activities includes all upstream activities of companies' business partners if they are related to the production of goods or the provision of services by that company (including the design, extraction, sourcing, manufacture, transport, storage and supply of raw materials, products or parts of products and the development of the product or the service); downstream activities are limited to distribution, transport and storage of company products, if carried out for or on behalf of the company, Article 3(1)(g).
+&lt;sup>5 The chain of activities includes all upstream activities of companies' business partners if they are related to the production of goods or the provision of services by that company (including the design, extraction, sourcing, manufacture, transport, storage and supply of raw materials, products or parts of products and the development of the product or the service); downstream activities are limited to distribution, transport and storage of company products, if carried out for or on behalf of the company, Article 3(1)(g).